ethanjperez/rda/README.md

 </tr>
 </table>

-Then, you can sweep over hyperparameters for pretrained Longformer BASE model on HotpotQA (with subanswers from the above decomposition methods) like so:
+Then, you can sweep over hyperparameters for pretrained Longformer BASE model on HotpotQA (with subanswers from the above decomposition methods):
 ```bash
 FOL=-1  # floating-point optimization level ("-1" for fp32, "2" for fp16 via apex)
 cd $BASE_DIR/transformers